NuGet/docs.microsoft.com-nuget/docs/nuget-org/Deprecate-packages.md

 ## Transfer popularity to a newer package

-Package authors who have deprecated a legacy package in favor of a newer package can choose to transfer the "popularity" of the legacy to the newer package to boost the its search ranking.
+Package authors who have deprecated a legacy package can choose to transfer its "popularity" to a newer package to boost its search ranking.
+This helps customers discover the newer package instead of the deprecated package.

-A common problem that package authors experience when they deprecate a legacy package in favor of a newer package is that the newer, less-popular package will rank lower in search results than the incumbent package for most queries.

-For example, let's say I have two packages for the same task:
+For example, let's say I have two packages:

-* My deprecated legacy package, Contoso.Legacy with 3M downloads
+* My deprecated legacy package, `Contoso.Legacy` with 3 million downloads
-* My latest package, Contoso.Latest with 100K downloads
+* My latest package, `Contoso.Latest` with 100 thousand downloads

-NuGet.org heavily considers downloads/popularity when ranking search results.
-Given the search query "Contoso," Contoso.Legacy will likely rank above Contoso.Latest in the results, making it more difficult for users to discover.
+NuGet.org prefers search results with higher downloads/popularity.
+Given the search query "Contoso", my deprecated package `Contoso.Legacy` would likely rank above my latest package `Contoso.Latest` in search results.
+However, I'd like my customers to install `Contoso.Latest`!

 To solve this problem, I can apply to transfer the popularity of my deprecated legacy package to my latest package.
-This would cause Contoso.Latest to rank higher in search results as if had Contoso.Legacy's 3M downloads added to its existing 100K downloads.
-Contoso.Legacy would rank much lower, as if it had almost all of its downloads removed.
-Only the internal popularity scores for the packages will be impacted, the actual download count shown for each package will not change on NuGet.org or on any client.
+This would cause `Contoso.Latest` to rank higher in search results, while `Contoso.Legacy` would rank lower.
+Only the internal popularity scores for the packages is impacted, the actual download count for each package will not be affected.

 > [!Note]
 > Popularity transfers can make it significantly harder for consumers to find the legacy package.